arteeh/aframe/README.md

 Access a linux server in virtual space.
 Enter an domain name or IP address, login and a physical terminal will appear, alongside server and container statistics.

+The less keyboard typing, the better.
+How do we do that?

 ## Live Home

 Site where the environment is generated and automatically updated based on one player's camera and depth sensor input.